Reporting & Whistleblowing Regulations

 13.2 This Regulation shall be construed literally according to its expressed provisions.
 In case of doubt, it shall be construed in accordance with the intention of this Regulation.

-A. Summary of Escalation process and whistleblowing management process
+A. Summary of whistleblowing management process